m-minasyan/aws-elastic-beanstalk-ngnix-php-fpm/README.md

 ## Replace Apache with Nginx and PHP-FPM 7.2, turn on gzip, expires headers on AWS Beanstalk:

 If you discover yourself needing to use Nginx and PHP-FPM rather than apache for your AWS stem PHP App, well it's great!
 This is a sample deployment with all of the .ebextensions to try and do therefore without having to create a custom AMI.
+Works with PHP 7.2.

 ## What's performed here: